yuriyDeneha/test-search-project/README.md

 ## Development server

-Run `ng serve` for a dev server and then tun `npm run start:mock`(to start mock server).
+run `npm start` or Run `ng serve` for a dev server and then run `npm run start:mock`to start mock server).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## change mock data